moso/eslint-config/README.md

 ### Rules overrides

-Certain rules will only be enabled for specific file types.
+The `moso` configurator function accepts any number of custom config overrides.
+And certain rules will only be enabled for specific file types.
 Example, `vue/*` rules are only applied on `.vue`-files.
 If you want to override the rules, you need to specify the file extension:

 ```js
 // eslint.config.js